maidsafe/QA/Documentation/Update Snapshot Used by Droplet Deployer.md

 ## Update Snapshot Used by Droplet Deployer

 1. Create a new droplet from the existing "Droplet Deployer" [snapshot][0].
-1. Make whatever changes are required (user is `qa`, password is held in [private Assets repo][1]).
+1. Make whatever changes are required (user is `qa`, password is held in [release_config repo][1]).
+1. On the droplet, run `sudo rm -rf /root/.ssh/ && sudo shutdown -h now`
-1. Shutdown the droplet and take a new snapshot called `Droplet Deployer`.
+1. Once the droplet has shut down, take a new snapshot called `Droplet Deployer`.
 1. Replicate [the snapshot][0] to all regions (click the "More" option, then "Add to Region").
 1. Rename the [old snapshot][0] to `Old Droplet Deployer` (check "Created" values).
 1. [Generate a new Personal Access Token][2].